-Chiang Mai is the main city in northern Thailand with its own airport, it is known as the gateway to northern Thailand.
-Chiang Mai is popular with digital nomads and ex-pats cause it was cheap with good infrastructure.
+Chiang Mai is the main city in northern Thailand with its own airport.
+Chiang Mai is popular with digital nomads and ex-pats because it was very affordable with good infrastructure with a range of restaurants, bars, several shopping malls, and more.

 Read more on Thailand